MicahDeath/docker-armv6l-sabnzbd/README.md

 Docker build script for sabnzbd that works on the Raspberry Pi rev B (armv6l)

 # Note
-This is not working yet...
+This DOES work, but extremely slow.

 # Build
 ```bash